Do You Need to Refinish Your Hardwood Floors?

 If you identify discolored wood such as greying or black spots different from the wood’s actual tone, your floor is most likely oxidizing from absorbing a spill, pet accident, or flooding.
 Refinishing your floor can remove the discoloration before the planks need to be replaced entirely.

-If you have any hardwood concerns or refinishing questions, make sure to visit our We'll Floor You experts in our Jupiter, FL showroom to discuss your hardwood investment and how to preserve it.
+If you have any hardwood concerns or refinishing questions, make sure to visit our We'll Floor You experts in our Stuart, FL showroom to discuss your hardwood investment and how to preserve it.
 With early recognition and proper follow-up steps, you can remove surface damage and keep your lustrous hardwood floors shining through the years!